Adobe Flash Player: Adobe Flash Player Projector

+Installations of Adobe Animate include a version of Adobe Flash Player, which may be found in the folders where the Adobe Animate program is stored.

 Content preservation projects

-The Internet Archive hosts some Flash content and makes it playable in modern browsers via emulators, Ruffle and Emularity.
+The Internet Archive hosts some Flash content and makes it playable in modern browsers via the Ruffle emulator integrated within its Emularity system.
 Other emulators, such as CheerpX, also exist as options for Flash Player emulation on other websites.
-BlueMaxima's Flashpoint project claims to have collected more than 38,000 Adobe Flash Player games and animations and made them available for download.
+The Flashpoint Archive project claims to have collected more than 38,000 Adobe Flash Player games and animations and made them available for download.

 Open source

-Adobe has released some components of Adobe Flash products as open source software via Open Screen Project or donated them to open source organizations.
+Adobe has released some components of Adobe Flash products as open source software via the Open Screen Project or donated them to open source organizations.
 As of 2021, most of these technologies are considered obsolete.
 This includes: ActionScript Virtual Machine 2 (AVM2) which implements ActionScript 3 (donated as open-source to Mozilla Foundation), Adobe Flex Framework (donated as open-source to the Apache Software Foundation and rebranded as Apache Flex, superseded by Apache Royale), CrossBridge C++ cross-compilation toolset (released on GitHub).

 Criticism

 Accessibility and usability

 In some browsers, prior Flash versions have had to be uninstalled before an updated version could be installed.
 However, as of version 11.2 for Windows, there are now automatic updater options.
 Linux is partially supported, as Adobe is cooperating with Google to implement it via Chrome web browser on all Linux platforms.

-Mixing Flash applications with HTML leads to inconsistent input handling leading to poor user experience with the site (keyboard and mouse not working as they would in an HTML-only document).
+Mixing Flash applications with HTML leads to inconsistent input handling, leading to poor user experience with the site (keyboard and mouse not working as they would in an HTML-only document).